 Easy Saffron Rice Recipe

 Next, remove it from the heat, but keep it covered for at least 10 more minutes, or until the remaining liquid has been absorbed.
 Try your best not to check it for the full time.

-Once the liquid is fully absorbed, fluff it with a fork before serving. serve.
+Serve.
+Once the liquid is fully absorbed, fluff it with a fork before serving.

+• What does saffron rice taste like?
 This rice has a very subtle flavor and smell.
 It’s sort of a sweet and almost floral like smell that can be hard to describe.
 Once you smell it though, you’ll understand this somewhat awkward explanation, let me know in the comments what you think it smells like.

+• How to store leftover saffron rice?
 Store your leftover yellow rice in a sealed container in the fridge for up to 5 days.
 To reheat, place it in a pot on the stove with a small amount of oil or butter (can use dairy free) to help rehydrate the rice as it warms up and to keep it from sticking to the pot.

+• Is spanish yellow rice gluten free?
 This recipe is gluten free!
 Just be sure to double check ingredient labels and look for a certified gluten free chicken broth to avoid cross contamination or traces of gluten if you’re avoiding an allergen.

+Easy Saffron Rice Recipe